-For information about our upcoming programs, or to place a hold on any of our material, please visit us at www.juneau.org/library or call us at 586-5249.
+For information about upcoming programs, visit www.juneau.org/library or call 586-5249.